 - instant coffee

 - paper plates, bowls, cups, silverware

 Make ahead of time

-- Cook up bacon in the freezer.
+- Cook up bacon.
 It doesn’t need to be refrigerated and will add a much-needed umph to your beans and crackers!

 - Hard boil your eggs and leave in shells.
 (Keep in the cooler if electricity goes off.)

 - Sauté a diced onion to add to meals later.

 - Make a loaf of PB&Js and freeze them.

 - hard-boiled egg and piece of bacon